-The Processor may demote the Package C state to a shallower C state, for example instead of going into package C10, it will demote to package C8 (and so on as required).
-The processor decision to demote the package C state is based on the required C states latencies, entry/exit energy/power and devices LTR.
+The Processor may demote the Package C-State to a shallower Package C-State to enable better performance, for example instead of going into Package C10, processor will demote to Package C6 (and shallower as required).

+The processor's decision to demote the Package C-State is based on Power management parameters such as required C states latencies, entry/exit energy/power, Core wake rates, and device LTR (Latency Tolerance Report).
+This means that the processor is optimized to minimize platform energy for scenarios with low idle time.